kmilodenisglez/fabric-testnet-nano-without-syschannel/README.md

 # Instructions for deploying and running the basic asset transfer sample go chaincode as a service

 To deploy and invoke the chaincode, utilize the peer1 admin terminal that you have created in the prior steps.
-You have two possibilities:

 ## 1. Running the chaincode as a service